WiLL75G/WiLL75G/README.md

 ## Goal

-Build a real-world SOC Analyst portfolio through hands-on detection, investigation, and documentation, and land an entry-level Blue Team role.
+Build a real-world detection engineering and SOC portfolio through hands-on detection, investigation, and documentation, and land an entry-level Blue Team role.

 ---